 I reminded myself why I need to keep fighting.
 How I can’t give up now.

 So I went into the kitchen and made my dinner.
 I didn’t think about my body.
 I gave myself as much food as I wanted.
 For my body needed it.
 And at that moment, when I started body checking, I took a second to pause.
 Rather than allowing the self-defeating thoughts to take over, I thought something else.

-By saying this to myself, in that moment, the bad body image disappeared.
+By saying this to myself, at that moment, the bad body image disappeared.
 I appreciated my body and accepted it.

 Bad body image doesn’t last forever.
 It may feel like it, but trust me, warrior, it doesn’t.